The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 By selecting DRC violation details, designers can analyze and fix them.
 Here user will learn how a DRC violation can be traced with the `gcd` design.
-Refer to the following openroad test case for more details.
+Refer to the following OpenROAD test case for more details.

 ```
 cd ./flow/tutorials/scripts/drt/